H4HWV2011/msjarvis-public-docs/thesis/02-ms-allis-gbim.md

 └─────────────────────────────────────────────────────────────┘
 ```

 *Figure 2.4.
 The GBIM architecture as of April 23, 2026.
-Production database is `msjarvisgis` on `msjarvis-db` (host 5433 / container 5432).
-Landowner queries bypass ChromaDB entirely and route through `jarvis-gbim-query-router` (port 7205).*
+Production database is `msallisgis` on `msallis-db` (host 5433 / container 5432).
+Landowner queries bypass ChromaDB entirely and route through `allis-gbim-query-router` (port 7205).*

 ---